plan-net/core4/docs/source/feature.rst

 * :ref:`widgets <widget>` as mini applications - extension to the ReST API to deliver simple single-page applications
-* :ref:`plugin architecture <plugin>` a unified scheme to package and manage multiple business domains, accounts and even tenants
+* :ref:`plugin architecture <plugin>` a unified scheme to package and manage multiple projects, accounts, business domains, or tenants